joshmfrankel/joshmfrankel.github.io/_posts/2018/2018-07-26-constructing-a-sql-select-from-subquery-in-activerecord.md

 | Bassnectar    | Emilia Clarke    | Wed, 06 Jun 2018 15:42:02 EDT -04:00 | Houston, TX |
 | Kodomo        | Kit Harington    | Fri, 27 Apr 2018 15:42:17 EDT -04:00 | Miami, FL |

 This is great information but isn't quite accurate to the client's requirements.
-(Also, Sean Bean apparently has been flying all over the country)
+(Also, apparently Sean Bean has been flying all over the country and is a huge Pretty Lights fan.
+Who knew?)

 <blockquote class="Info Info-right"><strong>PostgreSQL DISTINCT ON</strong><br />
   SELECT DISTINCT ON ( expression [, ...] ) keeps only the first row of each set of rows where the given expressions evaluate to equal.